cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 Incorporating party identifier strings is important for fending off relay attacks.
 Such attacks become relevant in a setting where several parties, say, A, B and C, share the same password PRS.
-An adversary might relay messages from a honest user A, who aims at interacting with user B, to a party C instead.
+An adversary might relay messages from an honest user A, who aims at interacting with user B, to a party C instead.
 If no party identifier strings are used and B and C share the same PRS value then A might be using CPace for establishing a common ISK key with C while assuming to interact with party B.
 Including and checking party identifiers can fend off such relay attacks.